If you are unsure if your job vacancy fits Do Good Jobs criteria, please take our short quiz below, or see the full list of criteria below.

 There are a number of job listings that will not be accepted on this website which include:

-- Listings may not be solely faith-based role.
-However, if the primary focus of the role was in the development sector, environmental sector or community related sector (Do Good Jobs criteria), it would be acceptable.
+- Listings may not be for solely faith-based roles.
+However, if the primary focus of the role was in the development sector, environmental sector or community-related sector (Do Good Jobs criteria), it would be acceptable.
 For example, a community support role that helps feed the homeless, but is led by a faith-based group.
+We ask that you also review the Human Rights Act Section 21 and Section 28 (exceptions) to ensure your advert is not prohibited on grounds of discrimination.

 - Organisations that promote discrimination or human rights violations may not submit listings.
 The Human Rights Act 1993 protects people in New Zealand from unfair discrimination in a number of areas – including in job listings.
-Read more on the Government Employment website here.
+Read more on the Human Rights Commission’s website, including this handy reference guide aimed at ensuring equality and fairness for all job applicants.

 - Misleading listings – listings must only be for genuine work, contracts or volunteering opportunities.